backtesting-org/live-trading/plugin-examples/README.md

 - Check that all dependencies are compatible
 - Verify no init() functions that could panic
 - Test compilation with `make test` first

-## Contributing

-When adding new strategies:
-1. Follow the existing structure
-2. Use only Kronos SDK interfaces
-3. Add build target to Makefile
-4. Document configuration options
-5. Test on Linux

-## License

-See main repository LICENSE file.